rollick/pok3r/README.md

 ## <a name="move_FN"></a>Move FN to L_Ctrl

-HJKL as cursor keys are more ergonomical to reach by moving the FN to the left Ctrl key location
+HJKL as cursor keys are more ergonomical to reach by moving the FN to the left Ctrl key location.
+Getting to the ` key is also way easier.
+Navigating VIM history and PyCharm intellisence dialogs also works out of the box.
+ALthough its propably better to map them to natibe hjkl anyway, if you can.

 * Switch to Layer 2 (or 3, 4); this programming is per layer
 * Unplug keyboard